About the course

 Applicants will be shortlisted in accordance with their ability to meet the criteria for admissions.
 Interviews will usually be held four to six weeks after the application deadline.

-Interviews will normally be held in person, but may be conducted via video-conferencing, and will be conducted by two members of the course team.
+Interviews will normally be held online and will be conducted by two members of the course team.
 They will usually last about 45 minutes and include questions about the applicant's professional background and role-play to assess clinical skills.

 How your application is assessed